-For students considering a career in speech-language pathology or audiology, this undergraduate major provides the scientific foundation upon which subsequent graduate academic or clinical training is appropriately based.
+If you're considering a career in speech-language pathology or audiology, this undergraduate major provides the scientific foundation you'll need to pursue graduate school or clinical training.

 A professional career in speech-language pathology or audiology requires graduate study (a two-year master's program) in an accredited program and completion of a clinical fellowship year.